 Some say that you learn something new every day.
-Today you can learn about the North American caribou, the larger and undomesticated version of the reindeer.
+If you like to learn fun animal facts, today you can learn about the North American caribou, the larger and undomesticated version of the reindeer.
 Let’s find out the southernmost places in North America where you can spot caribou, why Rudolph may be a female, and how you can help North American reindeer to cope with environmental changes.

 If the holiday spirit has taken over you, you may be tempted to plan a vacation at the North Pole and see how Rangifer tarandul (R.t.), also known as reindeer in Eurasia and as caribou in North America, live like.
 However, if you feel the North Pole is too cold or can’t afford a two-way trip, you may be happy to know that you can see reindeer in southern Canada and, with a lot of luck, in the United States.

 You can actually see up to four subspecies of reindeer in North America: R.t. caribou (woodland caribou), R.t. groenlandicus (barren-ground caribou), R.t. granti (Grant’s caribou), and R.t. pearyi (Peary caribou).
 R.t. caribou in North America is divided by ecotypes- including boreal, migratory, and montane.
 They can be found in Alaska (U.S.), Idaho (U.S.), Manitova (Canada), Nunavut (Canada), and Northwest Territories (Canada), among others.